Get stories and expert advice on all things related to college and parenting.

 The sun is finally shining.
 Who could blame you for wanting to play Frisbee on the quad instead of sitting in the library?

 Who says you can’t do both?
-Go ahead and play for 15 minutes, then head back to the library.
+Go ahead and play for 15 minutes, then return to the library.
 Taking breaks will actually help you focus.
 A study from the University of Illinois at Urbana-Champaign found that taking a brief mental break improves performance on prolonged tasks like studying for exams.

 Brief is the operative word.
 Fifteen to 20 minutes seems to be the sweet spot, so if you know you can’t spend just 15 minutes playing a video game, or if Snapchat is like a black hole that would take you an hour to escape, find a less distracting activity and save the others for later.
 Use your break to get out of your seat, get a glass of water, take a walk outside, anything that creates a physical distance from your workspace.